nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 above test) and a real database instance.
-Depending on the nature of your application and what other external services are called during normal operations, you might want to replace very specific classes with mocks. (e.g. gateways to external services, over which you don't have controll)
+Depending on the nature of your application and what other external services are called during normal operations, you might want to replace very specific classes with mocks. (e.g. gateways to external services, over which you don't have control)

-> The system-scope ends where your direct controll over your external
+> The system-scope ends where your direct control over your external
 > dependencies ends!

 A typical End-2-End test would look something like this: